TeamCanjica/android_device_samsung_codinap/README.md

 CyanogenMod 10.2
 =============================
-Device Tree for Samsung Galaxy Ace 2 P
+Device Tree for Samsung Galaxy Ace 2 NFC Variant (GT-I8160P)
-(GT-I8160P)

 How to build: